Moddable-OpenSource/moddable/documentation/devices/pico.md

 After you've setup your macOS host environment, take the following steps to install an application on your Pico.

-1. Put the device into programming mode by holding the __BOOTSEL__ button when powering on the Pico.

-	Make sure you're using a data-sync capable cable, not one that is power-only.

-	> Note: a USB hub with power switch is very helpful here.

-	You will know that programming mode is active when a disk named `RPI-RP2` appears on your desktop.

-3. Build and deploy the app with `mcconfig`.
+1. Build and deploy the app with `mcconfig`.

 	`mcconfig` is the command line tool to build and launch Moddable apps on microcontrollers and the simulator.
 Full documentation of `mcconfig` is available [here](../tools/tools.md).